The good news: it moves. The bad news: it’s The Dominators.

 Me: August 1968.

 Sue: I’d have been playing cricket or tennis with my brother.
-Even if it was raining, I’d still have been outside.
+Even if it was raining, I still would have been outside.
 There’s no way I would have seen this when it was on.

-Me: It’s time to play ‘Spot the Soap Star’ again.
+Me: You should count yourself lucky.
+This is my third time.
+Anyway, it’s time to play ‘Spot the Soap Star’ again.
 Come on, you haven’t done this in weeks.

-Sue: Oh, yes, it’s whatshisname from Crossroads.
+Sue: Oh, yes, it’s whatshername from Crossroads.
 The posh manager with the fake tan.
-I’m getting very good at this.
+I’m getting good at this.

-Me: The actor or character’s name will earn you extra points.
+Me: The actor or character name will earn you extra points.

 Sue: Not a clue.
 Sorry.
-Oh my god, they’re wearing curtains!
-And she’s wearing a pair of net curtains!
+Oh my God, they’re wearing curtains!

-Sue: They arrived in a giant lemon squeezer!
+Sue: They’ve arrived in a giant lemon squeezer!
 This looks so amateurish.
 It’s actually painful to watch.
 The direction is terrible as well.
 You know, this would probably be more bearable as a recon.
-At least I could imagine what it would look like with a good director.
-This is just dreadful.
+At least I could imagine what it would have looked like with a good director.

-We discover that Cully is running illegal adventure tours to a radioactive island.
+A man named Cully is organising illegal adventure tours to a radioactive island.
 Sounds like fun.

-Sue: So, is this guy is Richard Branson on this planet?
+Sue: So this guy is basically Richard Branson on this planet?
 He looks like a bank manager.
 In a dress.

 The Dominators, on the other hand, are as butch as they come.

-Sue: They clearly hail from a planet where shoulder pads evolved into men.
-Was the costume designer on hallucinogenic drugs during the making of this story?
+Sue: They must be from a planet where shoulder pads evolved into men.
+Was the costume designer on hallucinogenic drugs?
 How did this get off the drawing board?
 It looks so cheap.
-I thought they were supposed to have money at the beginning of a new season – this looks like they are scraping the bottom of the barrel already.
-And they really should iron that cloth backdrop – look at the creases!
+I thought they had money to spend at the start of a new season – this looks like they’re scraping the bottom of the barrel already.
+And they should iron that cloth backdrop – look at the creases!

 Sue: The other Dominator is Mad Michael Moon from EastEnders.

-The Doctor, Jamie and Zoe finally arrive on Dulkis but instead of frolicking on a beach they find themselves visiting the Museum of Death.
+The Doctor and his companions have arrived on Dulkis, but instead of frolicking on a beach, they’ve ended up in a Museum of Death.

-Sue: This must be the world’s most dangerous museum – they have live firearms for exhibits!
-This planet obviously hasn’t heard of Health and Safety.
-It’s a very draughty museum as well.
+Sue: This has to be the world’s most dangerous museum – the exhibits include live firearms!
+This planet obviously hasn’t heard of Health and Safety yet.
+And it’s a very drafty museum, too.
 I bet they don’t get many visitors.

-The Doctor and Jamie leave Zoe with the Dulcians, so they can investigate reports of their TARDIS coming under threat from the Dominators.
+The Doctor and Jamie leave Zoe with the Dulcians while they investigate a report their TARDIS is being threatened by the Dominators.

-And then, after twenty minutes of tantalising build-up, the Quarks are finally revealed in all their, um, glory.
+And then the Quarks are revealed to us in all their, erm, glory.

 Sue: It’s a bedside cabinet!
-A bedside cabinet with yet another electronic voice that I can barely understand.
+A bedside cabinet with yet another electronic voice I can’t understand.
 Great.

 Episode 2

 Sue: Are they going to insert an anal probe into Jamie?
-No wonder he looks terrified.
+No wonder he’s terrified.
 Actually, this would be scary if it wasn’t so funny.

-The Dominators attempt to determine whether the Doctor is capable of building an atomic bomb by setting him a simple puzzle.
-The Doctor fails on purpose, even though it means he will be administered with a painful electric shock every time he makes an error.
+The Dominators want to know if the Doctor is capable of building an atomic bomb, so they set him a simple puzzle.
+But the Doctor fails the test on purpose, even though it means being administered with a painful electric shock.

 Sue: This is just like Camp X-Ray – with the emphasis on camp.